Cantabile's 2018/19 Season

 The artistic staff is supported by assistants Joan Egnatoff, Anne Lorraine Molloy and Rachel Lutz and accompanists Clare Miller and Michel Szczesniak.

-Cantabile's Administrative Director is Hollie Stewart.
+Cantabile's Administrator is Hollie Stewart.

 Conductor, composer, organist, pianist and educator, Mark Sirett is the Founding Artistic Director of the Cantabile Choirs.
 He holds both Masters and D.M.A. in Choral Conducting and Pedagogy from the University of Iowa.
 He is an award-winning composer and conductor: Jury Prize from the Cork International Choral Festival, Ireland, Outstanding Conductor Young Prague Festival, and President's Leadership Award from Choirs Ontario, and Outstanding Choral Composition from Choral Canada.